|

 | |

-17 to 19 cents higher; wheat futures are 2 to 8 cents higher.
+10 to 11 cents higher; wheat futures are narrowly mixed.

 David M. Fiala